greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/migrate.html.md

 Here are some additional items to consider to complete your migration to Greenplum 6.

 -   Greenplum Database 5 and 6 remove automatic casts between the text type and other data types.
 After you migrate from Greenplum Database version 4.3 to version 6, this changed behavior may impact existing applications and queries.
 Refer to [About Implicit Text Casting in Greenplum Database](43x_to_5x.html) for information, including a discussion about VMware supported and unsupported workarounds.
 -   After migrating data you may need to modify SQL scripts, administration scripts, and user-defined functions as necessary to account for changes in Greenplum Database version 6.
-Review the [Tanzu Greenplum 6.0.0 Release Notes](https://docs.vmware.com/en/VMware-Tanzu-Greenplum/6/greenplum-database/GUID-relnotes-release-notes.html#release-6.0.0) for features and changes that may necessitate post-migration tasks.
+Review the [VMware Greenplum 6.0.0 Release Notes](https://docs.vmware.com/en/VMware-Tanzu-Greenplum/6/greenplum-database/GUID-relnotes-release-notes.html#release-6.0.0) for features and changes that may necessitate post-migration tasks.
 -   To use the new Greenplum 6 default hash operator classes, use the command `ALTER TABLE <table> SET DISTRIBUTED BY (<key>)` to redistribute tables restored from Greenplum 4.3 or 5 backups.
 The `gp_use_legacy_hashops` parameter must be set to `off` when you run the command.
 See [Working With Hash Operator Classes in Greenplum 6](#redistribute) for more information about hash operator classes.

 ### <a id="redistribute"></a>Working With Hash Operator Classes in Greenplum 6